How to Set Up WireGuard on pfSense

 2. On Windows, add an Empty Tunnel.
 When you do, a Public Key and Private Key will be generated.
 In the Addresses section, I set it as 10.200.0.5/24, which will be the IP address that will be assigned to this client.
 Make sure you add /24 or you will run into trouble connecting to other devices.

-2.1.
-Set the DNS server as whatever you’d like, then copy the public key and save.
+Copy the public key and save.
 We will modify the WireGuard peer configuration on this device after we finish setting up pfSense.

 creating a peer in windows